Parents are mourning the loss of the ‘village’.

 The tiers of family living in close proximity, the natural way that the responsibility of children runs fluidly between families and close friends.
-Groups of children roaming the village, being safely watched by all the adults they pass.
+Groups of children roaming around the village, while safely watched by the adults they pass.

 It’s become the opposite

-We no longer have the security of unbreakable social bonds, a group of fellow mothers who rise and fall with each other.
-We are wired for this social way of raising kids, yet we find ourselves isolated in our homes scrolling through social media looking to fill the void the village left behind.
+We’re wired for this social way of raising kids, yet find ourselves isolated in our homes scrolling through social media looking to fill the void the village left behind.

-Modern living has eliminated the need for these communal ways, so now we do all these things alone in our homes.
-In order to see others, we arrange social visits which can feel trivial and selfish when the work is piling up at home.
+Modern living has eliminated the ‘need’ for these communal ways, and we now manage all these things alone in our homes.
+In order to see others, we arrange social visits which, at times, can feel trivial or selfish as our work piles up at home.

-And then comes the thorny part…
+And now comes the thorny part…

 Changing your mindset

 It’s common for mothers to prove to themselves that they’re capable of achieving things on their own, and to believe it’s a kind of failure to occasionally seek help.